-The next generation of styles (CSS3) offers animation effects built into styles, making simple animations really easy.
+The current generation of styles offers animation effects built into styles, making simple animations really easy, supposedly, but I have no experience with these effects. .
 Check it out at W3Schools.

 The handsome graphic line, not to mention the energetic dancing spot and the other cute images, came from Realm Graphics, a nice free graphics site.